NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-Under the current conditions, the decorrelation length is approximately 9~MC steps.
-Consequently, a TPS simulation that generates 10,000 trajectories yields an effective sample size of roughly 1100 statistically independent paths.
+For our settings, the decorrelation length is approximately 10~MC steps.
+Consequently, a TPS simulation that generates 10,000 trajectories yields an effective sample size of roughly 1000 statistically independent paths.
 This high ratio of independent paths to total MC steps highlights the efficiency of the NATPS sampling algorithm in exploring the nonadiabatic path space.

 Beyond providing statistically independent trajectories, the TPS ensemble also contains mechanistic information about the reaction pathways.
 In particular, the distribution of transition times offers insight into the dynamical processes underlying the reactive trajectories.
-As shown in Fig.~\ref{fig:ttdist12000}a, the transition-time distribution at $T=12,000$~K is right-skewed and bimodal.
+As shown in Fig.~\ref{fig:ttdist12000}a, the transition-time distribution at 12,000~K from the TPS simulation is right-skewed and bimodal.
 This particular shape has two root causes.
-First, the transition time is asymmetrically bounded.
-There exists a minimum time imposed by the distance between the two basins and the kinetic energy of the system, but there is no strict upper bound except for the maximum path length used in the simulation.
+First, there exists a minimum time imposed by the distance between the two basins and the kinetic energy of the system, but there is no strict upper bound except for the maximum path length used in the simulation.
 Second, there are two mechanistically different pathways, adiabatic and nonadiabatic, present in the TPS ensemble.
-The nonadiabatic paths are typically slower, as they are trapped in the excited state for some time before connecting the two basins, which are strictly located in the ground state.
-In contrast, at the lower temperature of $T=1000$~K, the available kinetic energy is insufficient to induce upward hops to the excited state.
-Consequently, only adiabatic pathways remain and the transition-time distribution becomes unimodal, as shown in Fig.~\ref{fig:ttdist12000}b.
+The nonadiabatic paths are typically slower, as they are trapped in the upper state for some time before connecting the two basins, which are strictly located in the lower state.
+In contrast, at the ``cooler'' temperature of 1000~K, the available kinetic energy is insufficient to induce upward hops to the excited state.
+Consequently, only adiabatic pathways remain, and the transition-time distribution becomes unimodal, as shown in the right panel of Fig.~\ref{fig:ttdist12000}a.

+To validate our findings from the TPS simulation with the sampling of nonadiabatic transition paths, we carry out a brute-force simulation using the MASH dynamics by drawing initial conditions from the stationary MASH distribution shown in Eq. (\ref{eq:pdf_main}) at $T=12,000$~K. The result is overlaid with the one from TPS in the left panel of Fig.~\ref{fig:ttdist12000}a, showing near perfect agreement with each other.